robertmryan/download-manager/README.md

         // filename is retrieved from `download.filename`
     }

-Fifth, and finally, if you want to be informed as the download is in progress, you can use
+Sixth, and finally, if you want to be informed as the download is in progress, you can use

     - (void)downloadManager:(DownloadManager *)downloadManager downloadDidReceiveData:(Download *)download;
     {